meilisearch/specifications/text/0012-asynchronous-updates.md

 ## 3\.
 Future Possibilities

-- Add the possibility to clear the update queue.
+- Add the possibility to clear the task queue.
 - Add the option to remove one pending element.
 - Compact old elements.
-- Get all updates with some filters.
+- Get all tasks with some filters.
 - Improve the error system.